The Mental Health Center of Greater Manchester

 Manchester Health

-The Mental Health Center of Greater Manchester (MHCGM) in New Hampshire is a private nonprofit system and Community Mental Health Center.
-With its mission of transforming the lives of individuals, families, and the community, it has provided an evidence-based, comprehensive system of behavioral health care to the greater Manchester community for over 60 years.
+The Mental Health Center of Greater Manchester (MHCGM) in New Hampshire is a private, nonprofit, Certified Community Behavioral Health Clinic (CCBHC).
+With its mission of transforming the lives of individuals, families, and the community, MHCGM has provided an evidence-based, comprehensive system of behavioral health care to the Greater Manchester community for nearly 65 years.

-During its first year of implementing the Zero Suicide approach, MHCGM accomplished the following:
+Since implementation of the Zero Suicide approach, MHCGM has accomplished the following:

-• Trained 80% of staff in suicide prevention
+• Trained 94% of staff in suicide prevention.

 • InSHAPE Healthy Choices/Healthy Changes program